 I created this Angular date picker to have as a standalone component.
 A feature to easily add into projects as needed.
 I arrived at this decision after taking unnecessary time to configure everything that Material needs.
-I’ve done this several times—for a date picker.
-Much of what the library supplies can be developed as custom features.
-Custom features vs needing to conform to the library’s demands.
-The TypeScript file below has a number of moving parts.
-Once we get past the first function however, it’s not as complex.

 How it Works